BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Limitations

 \section{Limitations}

+Designing principled evaluations of AI agents requires extensive resources.
+Thus, to ensure scalable yet informative evaluations, we made necessary trade-offs in our experimental design.
+We outline the key limitations of BioAgent Bench, focusing on (1) the inherent subjectivity and bias of LLM-based grading, (2) the reduced real-world fidelity caused by strict runtime and memory constraints, and (3) the limited scope and sampling of our current robustness testing.

-\paragraph{LLM grading can be subjective and biased.} LLM graders enable scalable evaluation when multiple solution paths are valid, but scores can depend on rubric wording, trace verbosity, and how intermediate artifacts are presented.
-This can reward trials that look plausible even when step-level reasoning is wrong, and it can also introduce run-to-run inconsistency (e.g., differing numbers of accepted steps), which already occurs in the current suite.
+\textbf{LLM grading can be subjective and biased.} LLM graders enable scalable evaluation when multiple solution paths are valid, but scores can depend on rubric wording, trace verbosity, and how intermediate artifacts are presented.
+As a result, a grader can reward trials that look plausible even when step-level reasoning is wrong, and introduce run-to-run inconsistency (e.g., differing numbers of accepted steps), which already occurs in the current suite.

 \textbf{Benchmark constraints limit real-world fidelity.} Resource caps (runtime $<4$ hours, $\leq 48$GB RAM) improve reproducibility but narrow the task and dataset space.
 They tend to favor smaller organisms and well-packaged inputs, underrepresenting common failure modes such as large genomes, heterogeneous cohorts, messy metadata, and long-running pipelines.
-The benchmark also excludes a major part of applied bioinformatics—discovering, curating, and justifying external references and best practices from primary sources.
+The benchmark also excludes a major part of applied bioinformatics: discovering, curating, and justifying external references and best practices from primary sources.

 \textbf{Robustness testing is limited in scope and sampling.} Perturbation analysis uses a single trial per task and condition, limiting uncertainty estimates and variance comparisons across models and harnesses; results should be treated as suggestive.
-Perturbation coverage is also narrow relative to practice, where confounders include multiple plausible files, misleading names/metadata, partial truncations, and subtle format violations.
+Perturbation coverage is also narrow relative to practice, where confounders include multiple plausible files, misleading names or metadata, partial truncations, and subtle format violations.
 Corruption difficulty depends on construction: some cases are obvious (malformed files), while more realistic and safety-relevant cases remain syntactically valid but biologically implausible.